julianjohannesen/MyReads/README.md

 # What is this?

-This project is inspired by Goodreads and other sites like it.
+This applicaiton is inspired by Goodreads and other sites like it.
 It allows users to place books on virtual bookshelves; move those books from shelf to shelf; and search for and add new books.

 The app uses React and for now, only implements a front end with a limited selection of books and possible search terms.
 The list of search terms can be found in SEARCH_TERMS.md

 This project was created to fulfill a requirement in Udacity's Front-End Web Development Nanodegree program.

+# How to Install and Launch the Application

+The application can be installed with 'npm install' and launched with 'npm start'.

 # Development Notes

-# React Component Tree
+## React Component Tree

 index.js
 |